NandanKumar07/Data_Science-Machine_Learning/README.md

 ### Iris Dataset Visualization
 - Data visualization code specifically applied to the Iris dataset.

+### IPL Dataset Visualization
+- Worked on IPL Dataset for Visualise the Data.

 ## About the Book
 The code in this repository is based on the book "Machine Learning using Python" by Manaranjan Pradhan & U Dinesh Kumar.
 You can find the book on [Amazon](https://www.amazon.in/Machine-Learning-Python-Manaranjan-Pradhan/dp/8126579900).